jafarhasanli/chessboard-matrix-csharp/README.md

 ## Educational Purpose

-This project was created as an academic assignment to explore how matrices with structural constraints can be represented more efficiently than full 2D arrays.
+This project was created as an academic assignment to explore how matrices with structural constraints can be represented more efficiently than full 2D arrays..

 ---